16 Jun 3 Top Tips for Maintaining Engagement Over The School Break

 By equipping children with a platform like NumBots – which makes it easy and enjoyable to do maths at home – even homework averse families should keep on track with regular maths practice.

-Use “Activity Goals” to set how long you expect pupils to play for each week.
-We suggest under 12 minutes, as families are more likely to engage if the time set sounds achievable.
+Use “Activity Goals” to set how long you expect pupils to play for.
+We suggest 12 minutes per week, as families are more likely to engage if the time set sounds achievable.

 2. Encourage families to install the mobile app on all their devices

-Whether staying at home, visiting family, or at the beach, pupils can play NumBots anywhere in the world, via the mobile app – which is free to install on as many devices as you like.
+Whether staying at home, visiting family, or going to the beach, pupils can play NumBots anywhere in the world, via the mobile app – which is free to install on as many devices as you like.

 As well as downloading it onto their children’s tablet, encourage parents to install the NumBots app on their own smartphones, so their children can play whenever the mood strikes!